openHPI/xikolo-android/README.md

 ## Contributing

-PLease feel free to help us with the ongoing development of this app.
+Please feel free to help us with the ongoing development of this app.
 See open issues to get some inspiration and pull a Merge Request as soon as you are ready to go.